What’s so important about music and movement activities in early years?

 Is it possible to dance without moving?
 We might actually take a philosophical stance and acknowledge the “inner dancer”.
 (I’m dancing on the inside!)
 Of course we consider this funny because of cultural constraints that often work against dancing, basically that we should only dance publicly if we are very good at it, (and the same goes for singing).
 Let’s be aware that a child with severe disability restricting her movement may gain a lot from being around “dancing people” – in the company of dancers – dancers who are connecting with that child’s “inner dancer” at a subtle level of communication.
 What I’m getting at is that there is a part of dancing (and indeed moving) that is intentional – arising from intentions in the mind.
 We do actually dance on the inside.

-We can learn to be precise and expressive in our everyday movement through music and movement activities.
+We can learn to be precise and expressive in our everyday movements

 It is possible, and more likely in fact, to move without dancing.
 Most of our waking time is concerned with movement, in fact we are rarely still.
 And most of that movement is not dance, until it gets into the choreographic brain of a brilliant dancer such as Meryl Tankard who makes wonderful dances out of everyday movements.
 She turned some of those ideas into the reality of the Sydney Olympic Games Opening – Deep Sea Dreaming.
 But a footy game is all movement and hardly anyone considers it dance, and soldiers crawling through trenches are moving and that’s not dance and so we can go on and on.
 Hardly any of our movements are dance –especially in our working lives.
 However, we do need to be skilful movers in all of these non-dance movements and that’s part of the value of dance.
 We can learn to be precise and also expressive through dance.
 I think that’s a gain for society.
 Of course we also need to just dance for the sheer pleasure of it too!